lsidir/rgab/README.md

-This is a small Relational Graph Analytics Benchmark (sRGAB) to test the cababilitites and the correctness of a relational database that supports graph analytics.
+This is a small Relational Graph Analytics Benchmark (sRGAB) to test the capabilities and the correctness of a relational database that supports graph analytics.

 There are three relational tables (airports, airlines, and routes) and x queries.